 Approximate Method

 The loading plane factor depends on the deformation of the joint caused by the preload.
-For uncritical verification purposes with simple joint geometries the loading plane factor may be set to 0.5, which assumes that the loading planes are at the centre of each flange.
+For uncritical verification purposes with simple joint geometries the loading plane factor can be set to 0,5, which assumes that the loading planes are at the centre of each flange.

 Experimental Method